funkycrash/forwardjs-4-notes/day04-d3.js/notes.md

 * D3 is working with the DOM and with Data points (you can change styles in the HTML through d3.js)
 * We usually have a selection and attach **data points** to it
 * This allows us to insert the data in Functions and modify the HTML based on those data points
-* `enter()` Returns the enter selection: placeholder nodes for each data element for which no corresponding existing DOM element was found in the current selection.

 ```JavaScript
 d3.select("body").selectAll("div")
     .data([4, 8, 15, 16, 23, 42])